emystein/resume/README.md

 ## Languages

 * Spanish (native)
-* English (technical reading and writing, conversation)
+* English (professional)

 ## About Me
-I am passionate about computers and programming since I was a boy.
+I have been passionate about computers and programming since I was a boy.
 I started programming on my first computer, a Sinclair ZX Spectrum when I was 12 years old.

 The last years, I became obsessed with Object-Oriented Programming and Test-Driven